ion-elgreco/polars-hash/README.md

 This plugin is a work in progress.
 The main goal of this plugin is to provide a stable hashing functionality across different polars versions.

-Main drive behind this plugin is, to this to generate surrogate table keys that can be determinstic across multiple polars versions.
+Main drive behind this plugin is, to generate surrogate table keys that can be determinstic across multiple polars versions.

 ## Examples